Costa Rica is one of the most popular destinations in the world to retire.

 Cheap Flights To and From The USA

-Many airlines have flights into all the major cities, which means there are lots of cheap airports to fly into.
-That makes it easier to visit family back home and have visitors come to you.
+Many airlines have flights into all the major cities, which means there are lots of cheap airports.
+That makes visiting family back home and having visitors come to you easier.

 There’s A Specific Immigration Program For Retirees